Spiced Poached Pears, Silken-Tofu ‘Yogurt’, Maple Candied Walnuts.

 - Silken tofu (organic/GMO-free) is packed with plant-based protein, iron and calcium.

-– Walnuts are nutrient-powerhouses! high in omega fatty acids, heathy monounsaturated fats, protein, B vitamins, vitamin K, iron, calcium, magnesium, potassium, selenium, zinc, and fiber.
+- Walnuts are one of the best sources of Omega 3&6 essential fatty acids, plus protein, fiber, B vitamins, vitamin K, iron, calcium, magnesium, potassium, selenium, and zinc.